Gluten Free Fish and Chips ft. Skinny Lager

 - Drain.
 Place on some kitchen towel to remove the excess water.
 Allow the chips to cool to room temperature.>5 mins should be enough time

 - Whilst they’re cooling, heat a pan of oil to 140oC>See “what pan should I use?” & “Haven’t got a thermometer?” above for tips

-- Once it has reached temperature, place a handful of chips in the pan at a time.
-Cook for 3-4mins and then remove with a slotted spoon & place on some kitchen roll>You’re looking for the chips to form a shell/crust on the outside, but they shouldn’t be browning.
+- Once it has reached temperature, *carefully* place a handful of chips in the pan at a time.
+Cook for 3 mins.>You’re looking for the chips to form a shell/crust on the outside, but they shouldn’t be browning yet.
 Like this picture…

 Cook the fish

 - Place the beer and flour into a large bowl.
 Whisk until reaaally smooth.>You can use a hand whisk or an electric whisk>Make sure you get right to the bottom of the bowl – flour tends to sneakily sit there.